 It wasn’t long after Rushin Patel installed solar panels on his 4-bedroom home in Williams Landing that he decided he needed a way to store all the energy he and his family were generating but not using.

-We are providing much more electricity than we’re using back to the grid, which means that we probably should be investing in some kind of battery that stores the electricity we’re sending back and then use it for later purposes.
+We are providing much more electricity than we’re using , which means that we probably should be investing in some kind of battery that stores the electricity we’re sending back and then use it for later purposes.

 The financial analyst did the maths and decided on a 13.3kwh Tesla battery.
 The battery was installed in December 2019 and currently Rushin’s electricity bills are credits.